 Splenectomy was done.
 The patient was gradually weaned off from the ventilator and Hb improved up to 9.6g/dl by fresh blood transfusion.
 He was transferred to room on POD 4 and was started on oral diet subsequently.
 Then on POD 7, he was discharged and was prescribed polyvalent pneumococcal vaccine at review.

 In the evaluation of patients presenting to the emergency room with blunt abdominal trauma, FAST, in addition to a physical examination, biochemical tests, and direct radiographic examination, facilitates the diagnostic process.
-FAST involves the examination of the hepatorenal recess (Morrison’s pouch), perisplenic area, and pericardiac area for the presence of free fluid and ultrasonographic examination of the liver, spleen, and kidneys.
+FAST involves the examination of the hepatorenal recess (Morrison’s pouch), perisplenic area, and pericardiac area for the for the presence of free fluid and ultrasonographic examination of the liver, spleen, and kidneys.
 One important point that should be considered is the difficulty in detecting organ injury due to the anatomic features of the spleen and the inability to detect free fluid in the case of an unruptured subscapular hematoma.

 The current case report presents a patient who developed delayed splenic rupture 10 days after sustaining blunt abdominal trauma and who was treated with emergency surgical operation.
 Patients who develop splenic rupture in the late term may show normal physical examination findings at the initial examination.
-Furthermore, the possibility of developing splenic rupture should not be overlooked, even if the patient’s medical history is not found to be remarkable for drug abuse, infections, or previous surgical operations.
+Furthermore, the possibility of the possibility of developing splenic rupture should not be overlooked, even if the patient’s medical history is not found to be remarkable for drug abuse, infections, or previous surgical operations.
 Repeated physical examinations and FAST have become more important in the management of such cases.
 On the other hand, CT should be requested without delay in the presence of a high-energy trauma and hemodynamic instability.